diogo-aos/QCThesis/thesis.md

 ## Quantum bit

-The quantum bit is a quantum object that has the properties of quantum superposition, entanglement and
+The quantum bit is a quantum object that has the properties of quantum superposition, entanglement and ...

+Introduce the concept further

+Several clustering algorithms [4-6], as well as optimization problems [7], are modelled after this concept.
+To test the potential of the algorithms under this paradigm, a quantum variant of the K-Means algorithm [5] was chosen as a case study.

+## Quantum K-Means
+### Description of the algorithm

+The Quantum K-Means algorithm, as is described in [5], is based on the classical K-Means algorithm.
+It extends the basic K-Means with concepts from quantum mechanics (the qubit) and genetic algorithms.

+(describe algorithm...)

+The algorithm implemented and tested is a variant of the one described in [5].
+The genetic operations of cross-over and mutation are taken away.
+This decision was based on the [8], stating that the use of the angle-distance rotation method in the quantum rotation operation produces enough variability.

+### Testing
+The testing was aimed at benchmarking both accuracy and speed.

 ## Schrödinger equation
 The first step in this methodology is to compute a probability density function of the input data.
 This is done with a Parzen-window estimator in [2,3] This function will be the wave function in the Schrodinger equation.
 Having this information we'll compute the potential function that corresponds to the state of minimum energy (ground state = eigenstate with minimum eigenvalue) [2].